Nationally recognized for our commitment to diversity and inclusion

 INSIGHT into Diversity magazine, the oldest and largest diversity-focused publication in higher education, recognized Ohio State’s College of Medicine with the 2019 Health Professions Higher Education Excellence in Diversity (HEED) Award.

 The College of Medicine has worked to mitigate implicit bias in its admissions process and provides implicit bias training to College of Medicine and Ohio State Wexner Medical Center leadership, faculty and staff.
 Inclusive excellence in leadership is an integral part of the strategic plan, evident in the recent hire of four female department chairs.
-This brings the percentage of female leaders in the College of Medicine to 22%.
+This brings the percentage of female leaders in the college to 22%.

 Diversity is our driver of excellence